viniciusdacal/generator-angular-rockr/docs/how-it-works.md

 ## `gulpfile.js`

 As the gulpfile was becoming enormous, we decided to split it up into several files inside the `gulp` directory.
-Now, the gulpfile does nothing more than loading all `.js` or `.coffee` files inside the `gulp` directory.
+Now, the gulpfile does nothing more than loading all `.js` files inside the `gulp` directory.

 It only defines one task which is the default one which will be launched if you pass no arguments to the gulp command.
 It will be the `clean` task followed by the `build`.